eswarkrishna/GroupAssignment/README.md

 *****
 ### Qualitative Research
-As we are the growing company in the competitive environment like Delhi/NCR, as part to fulfil our mission to fill the gaps of the public transport with an efficient, reliable and comfortable source of transportation, we have decided to expand our services to the new markets.
+Since we are a growing company in a competitive environment like Delhi NCR, we wish to fulfil the gaps of the public transport with an efficient, reliable and comfortable source.
-In order to understand the need of the people, we have done preliminary research to understand what the requirements are; we have randomly chosen around 100 people in the areas near Noida and Gurgaon.
+In order to understand the needs of the people, we have done the required preliminary research.
+For the purpose, we have randomly chosen people around Delhi NCR and after understanding the common concerns of the people, it is found that the basic necessities are safety, reliability and comfort.
-When we have analysed the common concerns from the people, we have found that the basic need is safety, reliability and conformability.
-In one of the interview Mr Sharma (an account by profession who commutes daily from Noida to Central Delhi) said, “As summers are approaching in few weeks, it’s very difficult to travel in overburdened public transport daily”.
-In another interview, Ms Shalini Reddy (working for an MNC in Gurgaon) said “As my company lacks transportation facility, sometimes it’s not safe to commute in late hours”.
-Safely is one of the concerns which people concerns in Delhi/NCR especially for ladies.
+In one of the interview Mr. Sharma (an accountant by profession who commutes daily from Noida to Central Delhi) said, “As summers are approaching in few weeks, it’s very difficult to travel in overburdened public transport daily”.
+In another interview, Ms. Shalini Reddy (working for an MNC in Gurgaon) said “As my company lacks transportation facility, sometimes it’s not safe to commute in late hours”.
+Reliability is also one of the major concerns for people in Delhi/NCR as the current transportation system includes many hiccups like traffic jams, etc. due to which timely arrival of transport is one of the biggest challenge in the minds of the people.
+Also, due to high number of criminal activities in the region, Safety has its own importance.
 The trend which we have identified with the response is as below:

 ![Alt Text](https://github.com/eswarkrishna/GroupAssignment/blob/master/DC_Chart1.jpg)